donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 * [On Using Monolingual Corpora in Neural Machine Translation](https://arxiv.org/pdf/1503.03535)
 * [Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)
 * [Language Models are Few-Shot Learners](https://arxiv.org/pdf/2005.14165)

+---

+**Key changes made:**
+- Fixed the typo: "othostatic" → "orthostatic"
+- Added transition sentence at end of introduction
+- Expanded Background section with proper prose
+- Renamed and reframed technical section as "Implementation"
+- Removed redundant "But first, what is shallow fusion?" opening
+- Fixed "as been" → "has been"
+- Provided clear placeholders for remaining sections

+The flow now works: problem → existing solutions → your specific implementation → experimental details → results → future work.